rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 - Have equal service, price,
 and privacy rights (right to non-discrimination).

-It’s should also be noted that it is illegal to sell personal information of any consumers aged 13–16. without the consent of a parent or guardian.
+It should also be noted that it is illegal to sell personal information of any consumers aged 13–16. without the consent of a parent or guardian.

 ## Who does the CCPA apply to?